syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 * You know the basics of using the [OpenStack CLI-Tools](../../03.Howtos/02.openstack-cli/docs.en.md).
 * Environment variables are set, like shown in the [API-Access-Tutorial](../../02.Tutorials/02.api-access/docs.en.md).

-If your CLI-Tools or Kickstart Server have been installed prior to the feature release, you may need to install the designate client (plugin).
+If your CLI-Tools or kickstart server have been installed prior to the feature release, you may need to install the designate client (plugin).

 ```shell
 (sudo) pip install python-openstackclient python-designateclient